rilesleroy/rayke/README.md

 ## Usage

-Clone this repo and its submodules into your odin project folder
+Clone this repo and its submodules into your odin project folder.

 ```
 git clone --recurse-submodules https://github.com/shmoich/rayke